apache/spark/IMAGES.rst

   ./breeze build-image --force-pull-images --production-image

-For CI image Breeze automatically uses force pulling in case it determines that your image is very outdated, however uou can also force it with the same flag.
+For CI image Breeze automatically uses force pulling in case it determines that your image is very outdated, however you can also force it with the same flag.

 .. code-block:: bash